Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 the "RCS is correct" indicator bit set (C=1).
 This message might be lost therefore the SCHC gateway MAY request a retransmission of this ACK in the next downlink.
-The device SHALL keep this ACK message in memory until it receives a downlink, on SCHC FPortsDown from the SCHC gateway different from an
+The device SHALL keep this ACK message in memory until it receives a downlink, on SCHC FPortDown from the SCHC gateway different from an
 ACK-request: it indicates that the SCHC gateway has received the ACK message.

 Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and the RCS is not correct, the device SHALL transmit a Receiver-Abort fragment.
-The device SHALL keep this Abort message in memory until it receives a downlink, on SCHC FPortsDown, from the SCHC gateway different from an ACK-request indicating that the SCHC gateway has received the Abort message.
+The device SHALL keep this Abort message in memory until it receives a downlink, on SCHC FPortDown, from the SCHC gateway different from an ACK-request indicating that the SCHC gateway has received the Abort message.
 The fragmentation receiver (device) does not implement retransmission timer and inactivity timer.